zhengjunyao-work/arc24/docs/modeling/Iteration_03_fine-tune_on_arc.md

   - [ ] Better configuration
   - [ ] Verify that training and evaluation is the same
   - [ ] Should I refactor the way to create train and validation samples?
+- [ ] Is there a relation between train loss and accuracy?